jonahpena/todo-app/TaskListProject/README.md

-# Getting Started with Create React App
+# Getting Started with ~INSERT NAME HERE~ App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Front End:

-## Available Scripts
+create a .env file and add it to the root directory add "REACT_APP_API_URL=https://localhost:7020/api/TaskItems" into the text and save the file.

-In the project directory, you can run:
+Back End:

 ### `npm start`